alexneumayr/node-random-color-generator/README.md

 with user input of a color name: print the specified color

 with user input of a color name and a luminosity: print the specified color in the specified luminosity

+## Todo

+- [x] Find library which generates random colors
+- [ ] Find out how to style console outputs